 - New Prospective Hires can work ONLY if supervised by a fully cleared staff member at all times and cannot be left alone with participants. - Staff need to be fingerprinted first.
-Then an SCR can be submitted. - Once fingerprinting and SCR is complete, the fingerprinting receipt with forms 6001,6005,6022 should be emailed to the Central Clearance Unit CCU@health.nyc.gov - Staff Medical should also be on site for pending clearance staff members.
+Then an SCR can be submitted. - Once fingerprinting and SCR is complete, submit only forms 6001, 6005, 6022 to the Central Clearance Unit -6000Packet@health.nyc.gov - Staff Qualifications are not sent in but must be on site for pending clearance and cleared staff members. - Staff Medical are not sent in but must be on site for pending clearance and cleared staff members.